sinamehrabi/FeedManager/README.md

 # Feed Manager
 This project is a RSS scraper and feed manager backend service with `python 3.9`.
 The service is for saving RSS feeds to a database and users can read and bookmark them.
 This is developed using FastAPI and Nameko for microservice design with isolated databases for each service.
-I also use sqlite database for development and use pytest for nameko services.
+I used sqlite database for development and use pytest for nameko services.
+I also developed a backoff mechanism for background requests(retry mechanism).
 The project services are:

 1. gateway service: